SumitRajpurohit/Code-Editor/README.md

 - CodeMirror

 ## Usage

-1. Open `index.html` in your web browser.
-2. Use the code editor to write or paste your code.
+1. Use the code editor to write or paste your code.
-3. Click the "Execute" button to run the code.
+2. Click the "Execute" button to run the code.
-4. Use the "Copy" button to copy the code to the clipboard.
+3. Use the "Copy" button to copy the code to the clipboard.
-5. Click the "Save" button to save your code to the browser's local storage.
+4. Click the "Save" button to save your code to the browser's local storage.
-6. The "Lock/Unlock" button allows you to lock and unlock the editor.
+5. The "Lock/Unlock" button allows you to lock and unlock the editor.

 ## Code Execution